wking/swc-boot-camps/GoodProgrammingPractice.md

 evoluation of prey and predators over time.
 We could save our image if we wish but then we would not be able to perform further analyses upon it (and nor would our colleagues).
 So what we can do is save the raw data itself.
-NumPy again helps us here:
+NumPy again helps us here (remember to add an `import`):

     np.savetxt("data.csv", data, delimiter=",")